jreisinger/docs/data/cv.md

 I've been securing, operating and building computer systems.
-This includes writing scripts and programs.
-If you want to put a name on these activities it's systems administration, infrastructure engineering, SRE or DevOps.
-I've managed smaller projects and teams.
+This includes [writing](https://github.com/jreisinger) scripts and programs and managing smaller projects and teams.
+To give you some labels it's computer security, systems administration, infrastructure engineering.

 # Employment history